Crab claw sail

 The crab claw sail is a fore-and-aft triangular sail with spars along upper and lower edges.
 The crab claw sail was first developed by the Austronesian peoples by at least 2000 BCE.
-It is used in many traditional Austronesian cultures in Island Southeast Asia, Micronesia, Island Melanesia, Polynesia, and Madagascar.
-Due to its extraordinary performance and ease of operation, it has also become very popular in modern sport sailing.
 It is sometimes known as the Oceanic lateen or the Oceanic sprit, even though it is not restricted to Oceania, is neither a lateen sail nor a spritsail, and has an independent older origin.